Aslemammad/Aslemammad/Resume.md

 I got familiar with unique patterns like controllers and services in nodejs, they had some trade-offs in DX, because I had to move things sometimes, but they were great and structural.
 The most amazing thing I was so excited for, at the time, it was typescript, I wrote the whole project with typescript, so I knew what I was doing and what I want.
 I was lucky for this too, because I had great Front-end team for the project.

+### <a href='https://studioborabora.com/'>BoraBora</a> <i>Front-end</i>

+- Studio BoraBora is your creative technology studio specialized in experiential real-time installations.

+Here where I managed how to learn multiple new stuff at the same time and put them in one project.
+Working with Florian and his team was a great experience, they helped me with finding my new interest, react-three-fiber and threejs, which I'd love to dig into it, work on it and share my experience with it.

 ## Projects | <i>Open-source</i>

 ### <a href='https://github.com/pmndrs/jotai'>Jotai</a>